Teaneck Child Support Lawyer

 Ultimately, the court will make a decision that is in the best interests of the child.
 A child support attorney can help to convince a Teaneck court that a party’s interests align with those of their child.

 Working to Ensure Proper Adherence to Child Support Orders

 Once a child support order goes into effect, it carries the full weight of the law.
 A paying parent must continue to make regular, on-time payments until the child reaches 19 years of age or ends their education.
 A failure to make payments may result in the payment of civil fines, the suspension of a driver’s license, or even a jail term.

 Of course, it is in the best interests of all parties to ensure proper payments.
 One way is to ask the court to modify an existing order.
 This may be possible if substantial changes have occurred, rendering a standing order unfair.
 These can include a child having new medical needs, a parent obtaining a new job, or a custodial parent having more children.

-A Teaneck child support attorney could help parents to ensure the continued fairness of child support orders.
+A local child support attorney can help Teaneck parents to ensure the continued fairness of child support orders.
 This can include filing complaints that allege nonpayment and working to defend parents who face these allegations.
 They can also determine whether pursuing a modification of a child support order may help to prevent these issues of nonpayment.